PostHog/posthog.com/contents/docs/apps/index.md

 ---
-title: Pipelines
+title: Apps
 sidebarTitle: Overview
 sidebar: Docs
 showTitle: true
 ---

-Pipelines are part of PostHog's CDP (officially coming soon) and extends PostHog's functionality by either pulling data into or sending data out of PostHog.
+Apps extend PostHog's functionality by either pulling data into or sending data out of PostHog.
 They allow anyone to extend and customize PostHog in order to better fit their needs.

-> We have a [comprehensive library of pipelines](/pipelines), including data warehouses (Snowflake, BigQuery, Redshift) and marketing tools (HubSpot, Sendgrid, Customer.io, Salesforce).
+> We have a [comprehensive library of apps](/apps), including data warehouses (Snowflake, BigQuery, Redshift) and marketing tools (HubSpot, Sendgrid, Customer.io, Salesforce).

-Pipelines can be used for a wide variety of use cases, such as:
+Apps can be used for a wide variety of use cases, such as:

 - **Sending the event data to a data warehouse.**
     If you have a data lake or data warehouse, you can use apps to send PostHog event data there, while ensuring you still have that data in PostHog to perform your analytics processes.